 Akeeba Kickstart breaks down the archive extraction process in small chunks.
+This value Minimum determines the minimum amount of time each of these chunks should take.
+It's recommended to execution time leave the default setting of 1 second.
+If you have a server with strict usage limits you are suggested to set this to 5 and the maximum execution time to 3 (yes, the maximum will be lower than the minimum, it's not a typo).
+Maximum Akeeba Kickstart breaks down the archive extraction process in small chunks.
 This value determines the maximum amount of time each of these chunks should take.
-Larger values will make the extraction marginally faster but more prone to server timeouts.
+Larger values will execution time make the extraction marginally faster but more prone to server timeouts.
 Smaller values will make the extraction slower but less prone to server timeouts.

-Stealth mode

-When an extraction and restoration takes place anyone with a web browser can navigate to Kickstart itself or the restoration script.
+Stealth mode When an extraction and restoration takes place anyone with a web browser can navigate to Kickstart itself or the restoration script.
 This is problematic on the security front.
 Enabling the Stealth Mode will make your site available only to your IP address while the extraction and restoration is in progress.
 Anyone else visiting the site will see a static HTML page, given below.
 When you clean up after the restoration is over your visitors will see your site normally.